Nikita-DS02/Data-engineering-batch-pipeline/README.md

 Verify Results in PostgreSQL:
-Connect to the PostgreSQL container and query the final table:
+Connect to the PostgreSQL container using psql and query the final table:

 docker exec -it data-engineering-batch-pipeline-postgres-1 psql -U postgres -d energy_db

-Inside the psql shell, run:
+Inside the psql shell (prompt energy_db=#), run:

 SELECT * FROM quarterly_energy_data ORDER BY quarter;
 \q

-You should see the aggregated data per quarter.
+You should see the aggregated data listed per quarter.

 ✨ Reproducibility

-This project emphasizes reproducibility through:
+This project emphasizes reproducibility, a key data engineering principle:

-Infrastructure as Code (IaC): docker-compose.yml defines the entire environment, ensuring consistency.
+Infrastructure as Code (IaC): The docker-compose.yml file defines the entire multi-container environment, ensuring consistent setup across different machines.

-Version Control: All code and configuration are tracked using Git.
+Version Control: All source code, configuration files, and documentation are tracked using Git, enabling collaboration and history tracking.